-Saving and Sending Options
+Save and Send Options

-A new feature to MS Project 2010 is the Save and Send on the backstage view.
+A new feature in Project 2010 is the Save and Send from the backstage view.
 These options are an easy method of saving projects and sharing project schedules with others.
-You will also have options to send projects as an attachment to an email as well as publishing project schedules on Sharepoint sites.
+There is also an option to send project files as an attachment to an email as well as publishing the project schedule to a SharePoint site (Project 2010 Pro users only).

-To get to the options available for Save and Send:
+To navigate to the options available for Save and Send:

-Click on File Save and Send select one of the options offered
+Click File Save and Send select one of the options offered

 NOTE: the right side of the screen will change as options are selected

-Send as Attachment: this will send the project schedule as an attachment to an Outlook email
+Send as Attachment: sends the project schedule as an attachment to an Outlook email

-Sync with Tasks List: you can use this option to synchronize with a task list in Sharepoint.
+Sync with Tasks List: use this option to synchronize with a task list in SharePoint.
 Team members can update task status and the updates can be synchronized back to the project schedule.
-The URL to the Sharepoint site and the task list name will be needed at the time of the synchronization.
+The URL to the SharePoint site and the task list name will be needed at the time of the synchronization.

+Save to Sharepoint: this option will save the project schedule to a Sharepoint site.
+(Project 2010 Pro users only)
-Share with Project On-line: this option is used with MS Project Server and Sharepoint

-Save Project as a file:

-There are several types available.
-Click on the choice above and then click on the Save As icon at the bottom to start the save process.
+Share with Project Online: used with Project Server and SharePoint Save Project as a file: when clicked the right side of the view is shown below.
+There are several file type options available.
+Click Project and Save As to start the save process.

-Create PDF/XPS document:

-Click on the “Create PDF/XPS” icon, name the file and then select PDF or XPS, click OK to complete the save.
+Create a PDF/XPS document: Click Create PDF/XPS, name the file and select PDF or XPS, click OK to complete the save.

 Practice: Creating and Saving a Project Schedule